-A fundamental lawful ground for processing of personal data at EKN is that EKN performs a task carried out in the public interest.
+A fundamental lawful ground for processing of personal data at EKN is that EKN performs a task in the public interest.
 This lawful ground is based on EKN’s remit as a public authority to promote Swedish export by insuring exporting companies, banks and purchasers in export transactions.
 EKN’s government remit is governed by law, EKN’s instructions and its public service agreement.

-Examples are given below from section 2 of the EKN Instructions Regulation (Förordning (2007:1217) med instruktion för Exportkreditnämnden), showing when EKN performs tasks in the public interest.
+Below are some excerpts from section 2 of the EKN Instructions Ordinance (2007:1217), giving examples of when EKN carries out tasks in the public interest.

 1. determine whether the prerequisites for granting a guarantee are met;